 On this page

-There is no change to the types of non-government organisations that must provide child safe environments.
-Organisations will continue to be required to have in place policies and procedures that create child safe environments and lodge a Child safe environments compliance statement with the Department for Education.
+Where an organisation is currently meeting their obligations they aren't required to do anything additional at this stage.
+Organisations are still required to have in place policies and procedures that create child safe environments and lodge a child safe environments compliance statement with the department.

 Child safe environments